 Changes in orchard systems have occurred over the past ten years to address profitability and the increasingly high cost and shortage of labor.
 Using size-controlling rootstocks, the apple and cherry industries have adopted high-density orchard systems that facilitate tree maintenance operations from the ground or mobile platforms, eliminating dangerous ladder use.
-Increased adoption of mechanization in pruning and harvesting is also underway, which is influenced by the orchard system implemented.
-Consumer interest in new improved varieties of apple, pear, peach, plum, apricot, and cherry creates a demand for new highly productive and precocious rootstocks and an opportunity for growers to select rootstocks that are better adapted to these industry changes and to regional climate and soil considerations.
+Increased adoption of mechanization, and even exploration of robotics, for pruning and harvesting is also underway, which is influenced by the orchard system implemented.
+Consumer interest in new varieties of apple, pear, peach, plum, apricot, and cherry creates a demand for highly productive and precocious rootstocks and an opportunity for growers to select rootstocks that are better adapted to these industry changes and to regional climate and soil considerations.

-If the U.S. temperate-zone tree fruit industry is going to remain competitive in international markets and meet the increasing demands of the consumer, new genetic materials will need to be identified and adopted to address emerging problems.
+If the U.S. temperate zone tree fruit industry is going to remain competitive in international markets and meet increasing consumer demands, new genetic materials will need to be identified, tested, and adopted to address emerging problems.
 Through traditional plant breeding methods and novel genomic tools, researchers have incrementally incorporated insect and disease resistance into existing rootstock germplasm, as well as developed rootstocks with enhanced horticultural performance and stress tolerance.
-Obtaining potentially improved rootstock genotypes from research programs throughout the world for testing by NC-140 cooperators has been an integral part of the project.
+Obtaining putatively improved rootstock genotypes from research programs throughout the world for testing by NC-140 cooperators has been an integral part of the project.
 Promising clonal materials for new rootstocks for pear, peach, apricot, plum, and cherry have been obtained both domestically and internationally.
-Development and use of genetic markers can speed up the selection process, but are dependent on coordinated evaluation of economically important traits in multiple environments.
+Development and use of genetic markers can speed up selection, but are dependent on coordinated evaluation of economically important traits in multiple environments.
 Meanwhile, rootstock breeding programs have generated many new elite selections that may be preferentially adapted to specific regions of North America.
 These new rootstocks require coordinated testing under diverse North American climates and soil types, and training and pruning techniques must be modified to match rootstock traits with local growing conditions.

 Advantages of a Multistate Effort

-Collaborative research by the NC-140 project team has demonstrated that tree fruit rootstock growth characteristics can differ widely across the North American production regions.
-Low or high temperatures, soil conditions, and susceptibility to endemic pests can limit the adaptability of some rootstocks in some regions.
-A greater understanding of the stress factors and physiological mechanisms behind these responses, as well as rapid screening of potential genotypes for susceptibility or tolerance, will improve tree survival and productivity in diverse soils and climates.
+Collaborative research by the NC-140 project team has demonstrated that tree fruit rootstock growth characteristics can differ widely across North American production regions.
+Low or high temperatures, soil conditions, and susceptibility to endemic pests can limit the adaptability of some rootstocks in certain regions.
+A greater understanding of stress factors and physiological mechanisms behind these responses, as well as rapid screening of genotypes for susceptibility or tolerance, will improve tree survival and productivity in diverse soils and climates.

 Outreach is integral to the NC-140 project.
-Using eXtension, in addition to regional and local web sites, NC-140 members will expand the digital availability of rootstock information.
+Using eXtension, in addition to regionally-focused web sites, NC-140 members will expand the digital availability of rootstock information.
 Other outreach efforts will include written materials for growers and other stakeholder groups, as well as video and on-site educational programs in individual states and at national and international grower and scientific meetings.
-On-farm research and demonstration trials, including farm tours and field days, are particularly effective for disseminating NC-140 research results directly to growers.
+On-farm research and demonstration trials, including farm tours and field days, are very effective for disseminating NC-140 research results directly to growers.